Minimizing Conservatism in Safety-Critical Control for Input-Delayed Systems via Adaptive Delay Estimation: Conclusion

 \section{Conclusion}

-In this paper, we proposed an online adaptive safety control framework with minimum conservatism for systems with input delays.
-As an extension of our previous work, we aimed to reduce the conservatism of DaCBFs that results from the maximum state prediction error bound with delay estimation.
-The maximum error bound originated from the maximum delay estimation error bound in DaCBFs; thus we devised an online adaptive algorithm to update the maximum delay estimation error bound.

-To this end, we first treated the impacts caused by the input delay as disturbances, and derived the state prediction error bound by using the disturbance estimation error bound.
-Subsequently, we designed nonlinear programs to obtain the bound set of the input delay satisfying the state prediction error bound.
-From the obtained input delay bound set, we updated the maximum delay estimation error bound.
-Consequently, the maximum state prediction error bound was updated with the updated maximum delay estimation error and used in the robust safety condition of DaCBFs to reduce its conservatism.
-We verified the proposed method in an automated connected truck application under different input delay values and found that the proposed method showed less conservative performance than DaCBFs.

-Potential future directions are to consider time-varying input delay and model uncertainties (e.g. parametric and non-parametric uncertainty) in systems to achieve robust safety.
+In this paper, we aimed to reduce the conservatism of DaCBFs that results from the maximum state prediction error bound derived with the maximum delay estimation error bound; thus we devised an online adaptive algorithm to update the maximum delay estimation error bound.
+To this end, we first treated the impacts of the input delay as disturbances and used a disturbance observer with the estimation error bound.
+The error bound and delay estimation were used to bound the current state prediction error from the previous state.
+As the input delay was estimated, nonlinear programs updated the maximum delay estimation error bound satisfying the obtained state prediction error bound.
+Consequently, the updated maximum delay estimation error bound was employed to update the maximum state prediction error bound used in DaCBFs, which led to less conservatism.
+We verified the proposed method in an automated connected truck application under different settings, showing less conservatism compared to DaCBFs.
+Potential future directions are to consider time-varying input delay and model uncertainties in systems to achieve safety.